Nissan blames staff shortage for improper tests, plans more inspectors

-YOKOHAMA (Reuters) - Nissan Motor Co (7201.T) said on Friday that an investigation into improper inspections found that its car plants in Japan had a shortage of inspectors, and outlined planned improvements including increasing the number of trained staff.
+YOKOHAMA, Nov 17 (Reuters) - Nissan Motor Co said on Friday that an investigation into improper inspections found that its car plants in Japan had a shortage of inspectors, and outlined planned improvements including increasing the number of trained staff.

 Last month, Japan’s No. 2 automaker recalled 1.2 million vehicles, including all passenger cars it produced for sale in Japan over the past three years, after discovering that for decades, uncertified inspectors were signing off on vehicle checks required by Japan’s Transport Ministry for cars sold in the country.